quasifu/quantic-test-course/README.md

         node_modules/.bin/cypress open

-## VIII.
-More Information about Testing in this Repo
+## More Information about Testing in this Repo

 ### Unit Testing